 Busy Bank Holidays and sunny weekends at Charlecote

 It's not a decision we've taken lightly, but we will close Charlecote to new visitors for an hour or two on the days that we reach capacity.
 Please expect that this may happen on Bank Holidays and sunny weekends.

 Visitor numbers to Charlecote are increasing every year.
 While we are thrilled that so many people love this place as much as we do, we also have to take many things into consideration for the benefit of our visitors and Charlecote itself.

 Primarily for safety reasons, we will close for an hour or two (generally late morning/early afternoon) if we reach capacity in the property itself.

-This isn't about car parking spaces, so please don't park on the village verges and expect to be admitted - no new visitors will be able to come in.
+- This isn't about car parking spaces, so please don't park on the village verges and expect to be admitted - no new visitors will be able to come in through the gate.

 - We will post messages live on social media so you know what is happening.